AlphaOmarDiallo/Entrevoisins/README.md

 # Entrevoisin

-Ce dépôt contient une mini-application pour le P3 du parcours **Grande École du Numérique**.
+This repository contains a mini-application for project number 3 **Grande École du Numérique**.
 This application is the property of the startup Entrevoisin.
 It helps neighbours to connect in order to exchange goods and services or meet and share moments.

 ## Project setup